BizzyOPS/RCLTD.IE/replit.md

 # Robotics & Control Ltd Website

 ## Overview
-This static website for Robotics & Control Ltd, an Irish technology company, showcases its automation, safety, electrical design, and panel building services.
-It targets pharmaceutical, industrial, and automotive sectors with a professional, responsive design, featuring service pages, contact information, and company details.
-The project aims to establish a strong online presence, attract new clients, and provide a clear representation of the company's expertise and offerings.
+This project is a static website for Robotics & Control Ltd, an Irish technology company.
+Its primary purpose is to establish a strong online presence, attract new clients, and clearly represent the company's expertise in automation, safety, electrical design, and panel building services.
+The website targets pharmaceutical, industrial, and automotive sectors, providing a professional and responsive platform with dedicated service pages, contact information, and company details.

 ## User Preferences
 Preferred communication style: Simple, everyday language.